Trump, May pledge cooperation on trade after explosive interview

 Trump’s comments delivered a blow for May who is already fighting for her political life after announcing her plan on Brexit to her cabinet last week.
 That announcement sparked several high-level resignations—including Foreign Secretary Boris Johnson and Brexit Secretary David Davis.

-Trump, this week, has praised Johnson, and called him his “friend.”
+Trump also praised Johnson and called him his “friend.”

 “I am not pitting one against the other,” Trump said of Johnson and May.
 “I am just saying that he [Johnson] would be a great Prime Minister.
 I think he’s got what it takes.”